CNES/lenapy/paper.md

 - any of insitu, conservative or potential temperature
 - any of practical, relative or absolute salinity
 - depth coordinate

-it provides through the .lncoean extension direct access to selected GSW routines, and integrated values over all or part of the water column :
+it provides through the .lncoean extension direct access to selected GSW routines, and integrated values over all or part of the water column, including :
 - Ocean heat content;
 - Steric sea levels;
 - Density and dynamic height;
-- ...

 ## Time series and climatology tools (`.lntime`)